French Indochina.

 The military air-land operations base created in the Diên Biên Phu,basin, on the border with Laos, was intended to force the Viêt Minh to negotiate.

-The French prisoners were treated abominably by the “Vietnamese communists” who wanted to re-educate the “French imperialists”: a 1200 km forced march through the jungle before being parked in camps where the mortality rate exceeded 60% under the supervision of political commissars who indoctrinated the survivors in Marxism.
+Aware of the strategic importance and stakes of this French position, General Giap decided to attack it.
+The two-month battle ended in defeat for the French forces and marked the end of the Indochina War.
+The French prisoners were treated abominably by the “Vietnamese communists” who wanted to re-educate the “French imperialists”: a 1200 km forced march through the jungle before being parked in camps where the mortality rate exceeded 60% under the supervision of political commissars who indoctrinated the survivors in Marxism. |

 1954 : In spring, Emperor Bao Daï bowed to pressure from the United States and appointed Ngô Dinh Diem, leader of the anti-communist Vietnamese party, as head of government.